-I am a multi-award winning writer with fifteen years of experience.
+I am an award winning feature writer and author with fifteen years of experience.

 My longform stories have been published by The Guardian long read, Newsweek, and The Atavist, amongst others.
-My news feature stories have appeared in TIME, The New Statesman, Marie Claire, The Telegraph Magazine, The Times of London and The Washington Post, the Guardian and ELLE.
+My news feature stories have appeared in TIME, Marie Claire, ELLE, The New Statesman, Telegraph Magazine, Times of London, Washington Post and The Guardian .

 I graduated from Oxford University with an MA in Modern Languages and Linguistics in 2005.
 After that, I spent five years working in television and broadcast communications in London, where I produced short films and commercials.
 In 2008, I left to cycle 5,000 miles with two friends across sub-Saharan Africa, exploring community-based conservation projects and making a documentary about the trip.